October 1, 2017 – April 23, 2018

 Cars are to be judged to the standard of vehicle appearance, and as equipped, at the time and point of final assembly by the Chevrolet Motor Division of General Motors Corporation.
-Presentation for judging is to be in the condition normally associated with that of a Corvette which has undergone the then-current standard Chevrolet Dealer New Car Preparation for delivery to a purchaser, exclusive of any dealer or purchaser inspired additions, deletions or changes.
+Presentation for judging is to be in the condition generally associated with that of a Corvette which has undergone the then-current standard Chevrolet Dealer New Car Preparation for delivery to a purchaser, exclusive of any dealer or purchaser inspired additions, deletions or changes.
 NCRS judging is related to vehicles from 1999 and older.

 What is a Performance Verification (PV) Award?

 The PV Award entails that the car passes a 137 item test including a ten-mile road test.
 No item can fail.
 The owner has 15 minutes to repair the first failure.
 Not completing the first repair within 15 minutes or a second failed item results in failing the PV test.
-The purpose of the test is to determine if the car entered is correctly equipped and able to function and perform as designed, intended and expected when new.
+The purpose of the analysis is to determine if the car entered is correctly equipped and able to function and perform as designed, intended and expected when new.

 How do you earn a Duntov Mark of Excellence Award?

-To earn a NCRS-Zora Arkus Duntov-Mark-of-Excellence Award the car must achieve a Flight Judging score of 97% score at a Regional event, pass the PV test described above and then achieve a second 97% in Flight Judging at a National Convention.
+To earn an NCRS-Zora Arkus Duntov-Mark-of-Excellence Award, the car must achieve a Flight Judging score of 97% score at a Regional event, pass the PV test described above and then achieve a second 97% in Flight Judging at a National Convention.
 The NCRS Judging system is a rigorous 4500 point system judged on originality and condition of each line item; e.g., tires – 30 points originality and 30 points condition.